OpenPTV/postptv/doc/index.rst

 to interpolating the data.
 It offers some built-in interpolation methods, and is hoped to be extensible to other methods without much effort.

-Some plotting support is provided by ``flowtracks.graphics``.
+Some plotting support is provided by :mod:`flowtracks.graphics`.
 Functions therein allow users to generate probability distributions from data and to plot them using Matplotlib, and a function is provided that plots 3D vector data as 3 subplots of components.